Current and Recent Research Projects in the Smyth DataLab Group

 National Science Foundation, and the California Strategic Growth Council.

-Developing new statistical machine learning methods for analysis of multivariate cell-level flow-cytometry data with
+development of new statistical machine learning methods for analysis of multivariate point sets of cell-level flow-cytometry data, with